Highly efficient microwave storage and retrieval using a superconducting chiral $\Lambda$-type molecule

-To map the weak resonant probe light with frequency $\omega_p=\omega_e$ and Rabi frequency $\Omega_p$ onto the coherence of the metastable state, the otherwise forbidden transition between the emitters and the memory qubit must be activated \cite{blais2007quantum}.
-This is achieved using a parametric modulation technique \cite{strand2013first,mckay2016universal,caldwell2018parametrically}, which modulates the emitters' transition frequency at $\omega_\Phi=\omega_e-\omega_m$.
-The modulation induces an effective coupling strength $g_{\Phi}e^{i\phi_{1(2)}}$ between the emitters and the memory qubit, where $\phi_{1(2)}$ represents the modulation phase for emitter 1(2) and the memory qubit.
-Furthermore, the phase difference must be set to $\phi \equiv \phi_{1} - \phi_{2} = -\pi/2$, ensuring a non-reciprocal effect \cite{cao2024parametrically} for the two-photon resonant probe incident from the left.
-This can be understood as the memory qubit, under parametric modulations, forming a path-entangled state with a specific phase $\phi$, where the excitation is transferred to one of the emitters while remaining indistinguishable between them.
+To realize a $\Lambda$-type configuration that enables mapping of the weak probe field with one-photon detuning $\Delta_p=\omega_e-\omega_p$ and Rabi frequency $\Omega_p$ onto the coherence of the metastable state, the otherwise forbidden transition between the emitters and the memory qubit must be activated \cite{blais2007quantum}.
+This is achieved using a parametric modulation technique \cite{strand2013first,mckay2016universal,caldwell2018parametrically}, which modulates the emitters' transition frequency with frequency $\omega_{\Phi}$, such that the one-photon detuning $\Delta_\Phi \equiv \omega_e - \omega_m - \omega_\Phi$ matches $\Delta_p$.
+For the resonant modulation, it can induce an effective coupling strength $g_{\Phi}^*e^{i\phi_{1(2)}}$ between the emitters and the memory qubit, with $\phi_{1(2)}$ the respective modulation phases.
+The derivation of the parametric modulation effect is presented in Appendix \ref{appendixA1}.
+Furthermore, the phase difference must be set to $\phi \equiv \phi_{1} - \phi_{2} = -\pi/2$, ensuring a non-reciprocal effect \cite{cao2024parametrically} for the resonant probe incident from the left.
 The emission from the emitters occurs only to the right due to the interference effect governed by $\phi$ and the propagation phase accumulation over $d=\lambda/4$.
-As a result, these two modulations collectively act as a resonant coupling light, resulting in an effective Rabi frequency $\Omega_{\Phi}$, which facilitates the transition from the excited state to the metastable state of the chiral atom, as we will see later.
+For a large one-photon detuning (Raman regime), the same phase relation remains effective, with only a small residual loss that is negligible for storage bandwidths on the order of 100 MHz, as demonstrated later.
+As a result, these two modulations collectively act as a coupling field, resulting in an effective Rabi frequency $\Omega_{\Phi}=2\sqrt{2}|g_{\Phi}|$, which facilitates the transition from the excited state to the metastable state of the chiral molecule (see Appendix \ref{AppendixA3}).